 - In the field of quantum mechanics, light is described as a stream of particles called photons, which are the quanta of the electromagnetic field.
-According to this theory, photons are elementary particles that carry energy and momentum, and they interact with matter through the electromagnetic force.
+According to this theory, photons are massless particles of light that have no electric charge but have momentum and each photon constitutes a single packet of electromagnetic energy.

-- Light travels at a speed of 299,792,458 meters per second in a vacuum, but its speed decreases when it passes through a medium other than a vacuum.
+- Light travels at a speed of 299,792,458 meters per second in a vacuum, but its speed decreases when it passes through a medium rather than a vacuum.

-- Light-matter interactions result in various optical phenomena such as absorption, dispersion, diffraction, polarization, reflection, refraction, scattering, and transmission.
+- Light-matter interactions produce various optical phenomena such as absorption, dispersion, diffraction, polarization, reflection, refraction, scattering, and transmission.

 - The human eye can perceive only a small part of the electromagnetic spectrum, known as visible light, which includes wavelengths between about 400 and 700 nanometres.